Terminfo

 Hopefully someday Ghostty will have terminfo entries pre-distributed everywhere, but in the meantime there are two ways to resolve the situation:

 - Copy Ghostty's terminfo entry to the remote machine.
+The easiest way is using

-- Configure SSH to fall back to a known terminfo entry.
+infocmp -x xterm-ghostty | ssh YOUR-SERVER -- tic -x - - Configure SSH to fall back to a known terminfo entry using the following SSH

-The tic
+The

-command on the server may give the warning "<stdin>", line 2, col 31, terminal 'xterm-ghostty': older tic versions may treat the description field as an alias
+ticcommand on the server may give the warning"<stdin>", line 2, col 31, terminal 'xterm-ghostty': older tic versions may treat the description field as an aliaswhich can be safely ignored.

 Note